UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 #### Other chart refinements

 We apply `.tickSizeOuter(0)` to remove tick marks at the beginning and end of an axis, and set the number of x-axis ticks with `.ticks(6)`.
 Additionally, we use CSS to adjust the style of the chart slightly.
-We now also specify the bar color in CSS because it is independent of the data.
+We now also specify the bar colour in CSS because it is independent of the data.

 ```css
 .axis path,